Discharge Instructions for Heart Attack

 - Remember that recovery after a heart attack takes time.
 Plan to rest for at least 4 to 8 weeks while you recover.
 Then return to normal activity when your doctor says it's OK.

 - Ask your doctor about joining a heart rehabilitation program.
+This can help strengthen your heart and lungs and give you more energy and confidence.

 - Ask your family members to learn CPR.
+This is an important skill that can save lives when it's needed.

 - Learn to take your own blood pressure and pulse.
 Keep a record of your results.
 Ask your doctor when you should seek emergency medical attention.
 He or she will tell you which blood pressure reading is dangerous.

 Your heart attack might have been caused by cardiovascular disease.
 Your healthcare provider will work with you to make changes to your lifestyle.
 This will help the heart disease from getting worse.
+These changes will most likely be a combination of diet and exercise.

 Your healthcare provider will tell you what changes you need to make to your diet.
 You may need to see a registered dietitian for help with these diet changes.
 These changes may include: